Brain Injury Statistics

 - Sports and Recreational Activities: Every year, thousands of Americans sustain brain injuries while playing sports like hockey and football.
 However, due to limitations in their data source, the team at the National Center for Injury Prevention and Control was not able to determine exactly how often these injuries occur.

 Have You Sustained a Traumatic Brain Injury?
-Our Law Firm May Be Able to Help
+Here’s How Stephens Law Firm, PLLC Firm Can Help

 If you are one of the millions of Americans who have suffered an injury to the brain over the last 12 months, you are almost certainly drowning in medical expenses right now.
 Fortunately, if your injury was caused by the negligent behavior of another party, you may not need to pay those bills out of your own pocket.
 Instead, it may be possible to file suit against the responsible party and recover some much-needed compensation.